 It's very hard to explain the intensity of a drinking dream to someone who isn't sober.
 It's one of those experiences we sober people have that are hard to convey in words to non-sober people.

 It doesn't sound that bad to say: "Last night I dreamt I was drinking.
 It really upset me and I woke up feeling unsettled."
 You might get a sympathetic nod when you say that, but most of the time I don't think non-sober people really understand how full on these dreams can be.

 But trust me - all of us here at Living Sober can relate.
 We know how incredibly intense and unsettling drinking dreams can be.
 And so do others in the wider recovery community.
 There's a great Bubble Hour podcast on Drinking Dreams here.

 I've had drinking dreams when I've woken up in tears almost.
 And that edgy feeling has lingered with me all day.

-I had an incredibly intense drinking dream over a year and a half ago that I cried about four days after it had occurred!
-You can read my post about it here on my original blog (it’s worth reading just for the wonderful comments that I received after publishing it).
+I had an incredibly intense drinking dream years ago that I cried about for days after it had occurred!
+You can read my post about it here on my original blog (it's worth reading just for the wonderful comments that I received after publishing it).

-And just two nights ago I experienced a very vivid drinking dream.
-I’m over four years sober now but still it came.
-In the dream I was at a museum with a group of friends (not sure why we were at the museum) and I was drinking wine.
-I was the only one drinking and everyone else wanted to go but I didn’t.. and I was resisting leaving and just drinking my wine.
+Four years after I quit drinking I experienced a very vivid drinking dream.
+In the dream I was with a group of friends and I was drinking wine.
+I was the only one drinking and everyone else wanted to go but I didn't.. and I was resisting leaving and just drinking my wine.
 It was horrid.
 I felt drunk.
 I felt annoyed at having to leave.
 I felt rebellious and useless.
 And I felt dysfunctional.

 It wasn't nice at all.